opsschool/curriculum/networking_201.rst

    # ip route add 10.10.20.0/24 via 192.168.2.1

-The above command means that packets intended for hosts in the 10.10.20.0/24 network must be forwarded to the hostwith ip address 192.168.2.1.
+The above command means that packets intended for hosts in the 10.10.20.0/24 network must be forwarded to the host with ip address 192.168.2.1.

 Below is another example in Cisco IOS: